B00MERdev/similar_lines/README.md

 # similar lines
-a program to check which lines have the same numbers and words
+a program to check which lines contain same numbers and words

 ## Definicje